 If you've decided that Go2Sleep is worthy of your hard-earned cash, the best place to make the purchase is at Go2Sleep's official Indiegogo page.
 This is where the product received over $90,000 in crowdfunding.
 You can also get it at the lowest price- $119.

-You can also find Go2Sleep on Amazon at the full retail price.
-If you're a sucker for free shipping, go for it.
+You could also find Go2Sleep on Amazon at the full retail price but it is not available currently.